lsjroberts/gelatin-design/_posts/2018-06-29-javascript-ecosystem.md

 [Lerna](https://lernajs.io/) is cool.
 [Yarn workspaces](https://yarnpkg.com/lang/en/docs/workspaces/) are cool.
 But they are both fairly rigid and limited in scope.

-Imagine being able to have a true monorepo for all the packages within your purview at your job, yet also able to version packages independently or shared, in any grouping.
+Imagine being able to have a true monorepo for all the packages within your purview at your job, yet also able to version packages independently and/or shared, in any grouping.

 With all installed dependencies cached in your home directory and symlinked from your project, there would be no need for hoisting.

 #### Decentralise registries for package hosting

-Development ecosystems should be decentralised to help prevent monopolies and improve community agility, while empowering teams to work in the best way for them.
+Development ecosystems should be decentralised to help prevent monopolies and improve community agility, while empowering teams to work in the best way for their situation.

-The ecosystem should allow developers to install from and publish to multiple registries, including their own, or even an entirely local registry running on their machine.
+The ecosystem should allow developers to install from and publish to multiple registries, including their own, even an entirely local registry running on their machine.

 #### Support businesses using on premise registries

 A package registry should be free and open source to allow small businesses to benefit from the ability to host internal private packages.

-It should be as simple as initialising a new registry, configuring a handful of parameters and running serve.
+It should be as simple as initialising a new registry, configuring a handful of parameters and running start.

 ### Proposal